Culture After Dark: The Best Museum Late Night Openings

 The Natural History Museum

-Following the grand unveiling of Hope - the new piece de resistance in the Museum’s Hintze Hall - whales will take over after hours at the Natural History Museum this month.
-Meet Museum cetacean experts and discover the wonderful world of whales, from singing and social bonding to hunting.
+Following the grand unveiling of Hope - the new piece de resistance in the Museum’s Hintze Hall - whales will take over after hours at the Natural History Museum for the rest of the year.
+Expect to bump into Museum cetacean experts and discover the wonderful world of whales, from singing and social bonding to hunting.